 African American Ambassadors Group

-Mayor Elorza began meeting regularly with the African American Ambassador Group on May 14 to discuss the disproportionate number of African Americans impacted by COVID-19.
+Mayor Elorza began meeting regularly with the African American Ambassador Group in May 2020 to discuss the disproportionate number of African Americans impacted by COVID-19.
 The group has since evolved to meet weekly and discuss and advance a social justice agenda for the City of Providence.